klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Low Cost  <a id="low-cost"></a>

-- End-users should not be burdened with any higher transaction fee that is beyond the cost that the traditional systems require.
+- End-users should not be burdened with high transaction fees which are beyond the cost required by  the traditional system.
-- Transaction fee should be stable and be determined by the transaction complexity itself, not by surrounding factors.
+- Transaction fees should be stable and be determined by the transaction complexity itself, not by any surrounding factors.
 - See [Affordable Smart Contract Execution Cost] and [Transaction Fees].
 At the time of writing, sending KLAY requires a fixed fee of 0.000625 KLAY.

 ### Usability in User Account Management <a id="usability-in-user-account-management"></a>

-- User should be able to choose own account address in a human-readable format.
+- Users should be able to choose their own account address in a human-readable format.
-- User can change the private key of an account without changing the address.
+- Users can change the private key of an account without changing the address.
 - See [Human-Readable Address] and [Decoupling of Key Pairs from Addresses].

 ### Usability in Transaction <a id="usability-in-transaction"></a>